Siddhesh-Agarwal/blog/cm8vr8scu000109juh2oo626w.md

 Without reform, the AI industry risks legal battles, public backlash, and an erosion of trust.
 The future of AI should be built on **ethical data use**, not the unchecked exploitation of copyrighted material.

-**What do you think?
-Should AI models be open-sourced, or should companies pay for training data?
-Let’s discuss this in the comments!**